G7 finance ministers agree global minimum corporate tax of at least 15% | DW | 05.06.2021

 "It is very good news for tax justice and solidarity and bad news for tax havens around the world."

+French Finance Minister Bruno Le Maire said the group's commitment was a "starting point," pledging to hike it further.

+"This is a starting point and in the coming months we will fight to ensure that this minimum corporate tax rate is as high as possible," Le Maire said.

-The US-led proposal focused on creating a global minimum corporate tax rate as well as special rules to change how much tax companies pay and where it is paid.
+The US-led proposal focuses on creating a global minimum corporate tax rate as well as special rules to change how much tax companies pay and where it is paid.

 US President Joe Biden had called for a unified minimum corporate tax rate of 15%.